marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 date:   2016-03-20 21:00:00
 categories: jekyll update
 published: yes
-summary: "[Warning: this post is still in beta and it is being revised and improved] This a report of an interesting debugging session that followed an important regression after the update of the network boot infrastructure at CERN to PXELINUX 6.03.
+summary: "This a report of an interesting debugging session that followed an important regression after the update of the network boot infrastructure at CERN to PXELINUX 6.03.
 It was an interesting dive into PXELINUX internals, down to the point where it meets the hardware.
 The journey was, at times, longer than what was strictly